JaFuenteC/LDSCParallelAnalysis/README.md

 The mandatory arguments of the paLDSC function are S_Stand and V_Stand, corresponding with the standardized genetic covariance and sampling distribution matrices from the LDSC output (S and V matrices, respectively, which can be obtained by setting stand = TRUE in the LDSC function).
 The following optional arguments are also implemented:

-**1. r:** defines the number of replications for the Monte-Carlo simulations of null correlation matrices (500 by default).
+1. r: defines the number of replications for the Monte-Carlo simulations of null correlation matrices (500 by default).

 2. p: defines the percentile for the simulated eigen-values (.95 by default).